donaldsoncd/md-to-tsv/ReadMe.md

 - Download the python script `to-csv.py`

-- Place it the folder along with the annotated text markdown file that you would like to convert to an un-annotated TSV
+- Place it in the folder along with the annotated text markdown file that you would like to convert to an un-annotated TSV

 - Open your terminal and navigate to the folder where the script and your file are